clarete/curdling/README.rst

   my time there having fun and building awesome software;

 * To `@gabrielfalcao <http://github.com/gabrielfalcao>`_, for using,
-  testing and contribution to the prject since the first releases; He also wrote `sure <http://github.com/gabrielfalcao/sure>`_, an **awesome** library for writing tests;
+  testing and contribution to the project since the first releases; He also wrote `sure <http://github.com/gabrielfalcao/sure>`_, an **awesome** library for writing tests;